DeDevsClub/hashnode-blog/cm8a2zqv1000409jxclwt2i1t.md

 });
 ```

-These are intelligent entities powered by advanced Large Language Models (LLMs).
-Agents are designed to perform specific tasks with precision and efficiency.
-They can process natural language inputs, make decisions, and execute actions based on the data they receive.

-By leveraging the power of LLMs, these agents can handle a wide range of tasks, from simple queries to complex problem-solving scenarios.
-Developers can define and customize these agents to suit the unique needs of their applications, ensuring that each agent is tailored to perform its designated role effectively.

-## <mark>Tools: Empower Agents with Skills and Knowledge</mark>
+## Tools Component

-**Tools are the functional components that enhance the capabilities of the agents.** They provide specialized functionalities that agents can utilize to perform their tasks more effectively.
+> **Tools are the functional components that enhance the capabilities of the agents.** They provide specialized functionalities that agents can utilize to perform their tasks more effectively.
 The starter kit includes a weather tool that fetches data from an external API, but that is only one of many options.

 Tools range from data processing utilities to integration modules that connect with external APIs or databases. *By incorporating tools, developers can extend the functionality of agents*, enabling them to interact with various systems and perform complex operations.
-This modular approach allows for easy scalability and adaptability, as new tools can be added or existing ones modified without disrupting the overall system.
+This modular approach scales and adapts with ease as new tools can be added or existing ones modified without disrupting the overall system.

+### SK Tools Implementation

-**The implementation showcases**: schema validation using Zod for both input and output, structured error handling, integration with external APIs (Open-Meteo), and type safety throughout the execution flow.
+**Our implementation showcases**: schema validation using Zod for both input and output, structured error handling, integration with external APIs (Open-Meteo), and type safety throughout the execution flow.

 ```typescript
 // src/mastra/tools/weather.ts